veeto

 Key Takeaways

-• Expands property tax exemptions to include housing for both low- and moderate-income households.
+• Expands property tax exemptions for rental housing serving low- and moderate-income households starting January 2026.

 Summary